consbio/landscapesim/README.md

 # Why?
 We needed to provide a reusable and extendable interface that transports information easily to incorporate STSM models into web-based tools for landscape managers and researchers.
-This allows us to drive visualization tools for the web, while utilizing a standardized platform that can be incorporated into other tools.
+This allows us to drive visualization tools for the web while utilizing a standardized platform that can be incorporated into other tools.

 # Use cases
 [landscapesim.org](http://landscapesim.org) utilizes a custom implementation of landscapesim, enabling managers and researchs to utilize information provided from STSMs from within a web application.
-It provides a simple toolbox change parameters to an STSM model, and exposes results to drive the visualizations in the tool, including 3D terrain visualizations, tables and charts.
+It provides a simple toolbox to change parameters to an STSM model and exposes results to drive the visualizations in the tool, including 3D terrain visualizations, tables and charts.

 # Attribution